-Sounds like a no-brainer right?
-However, there are some that have concerns with Chickpeas and other Legumes in pet food and there is some evidence to support this.
+That sounds like a no-brainer, right?
+However, there are some that have concerns with Chickpeas and other Legumes in pet food, and there is some evidence to support this.

 Chickpeas for Dogs?